sgherbst/anasymod/README.md

 # Introduction

 **anasymod** is a Python package for running FPGA emulations of mixed-signal systems.
-It supports digital blocks described with Verilog or VHDL and synthesizable analog models created using [msdsl](https://github.com/sgherbst/msdsl).
+It supports digital blocks described with Verilog or VHDL and synthesizable analog models created using [msdsl](https://github.com/sgherbst/msdsl) and [svreal](https://github.com/sgherbst/svreal).

 # Installation